cwe1ss/cwe1ss.github.io/_posts/2020-10-03-flutter-flavors.md

 ## Summary

 We've now set up our Flutter project to have multiple flavors.
 We use those flavors to separate our app environments (DEV & LIVE).
 This way we don't need to e.g. manually comment out code to switch our API URL or any other settings.
-We can also have both versions installed side by side, which makes development much easier (work on the DEV app while having the official LIVE app installed as well).
+We can also have both versions installed side by side, which makes development and support much easier as we can develop on the DEV version while we still can use the LIVE version which is deployed to the stores.

 ## What's next